jbrockmendel/sm2/README.md

 - sm2 contains a subset of the functionality of statsmodels.
 The first big difference is that statsmodels is more feature-complete.

+- Test coverage statistics reported for sm2 are meaningful (:issue:`4331`)

 - An enormous amount of code-cleanup has been done in sm2.
 Thousands of lines of unused, untested, or deprecated code have been removed.  _Many_ thousands of flake8 formatting issues have been cleaned up.